 Registrations are up.
 People are rediscovering Second Life.

 Which makes sense, because one of the first things you realise after a couple of days of self-isolation/working from home is just how much we all need contact with other human beings.
-It’s so important that we stay at home right now, but that doesn’t mean to say we have to stop socialising, and SL offers that possibility.
+Those of us who’ve been residents of SL for a while understand that staying at home doesn’t mean we have to stop socialising.